tasmota/docs/docs/DeepSleep.md

 In general you can also execute any command or special script ==BEFORE== device goes into DeepSleep using handler FUNC_SAVE_BEFORE_RESTART as a predefined hook to implement your own procedure.
 This requires you to code your own function and self-compile custom firmware.

 ## Overcome network issues
 If the device is not able to make a WIFI connection and get an IP during the first 15 seconds after boot it will go again without any further actions into deepsleep for another cycle.
-If you compile your own firmware you can change the timeout by setting [`#define DEEPSLEEP_NETWORK_TIMEOUT 30`] in user_config.override or disable completly (device stay online until network connected) with [`#undef DEEPSLEEP_NETWORK_TIMEOUT`].
+If you compile your own firmware you can change the timeout (e.g. 30 seconds) by setting `#define DEEPSLEEP_NETWORK_TIMEOUT 30` in `user_config.override` or disable completly (device stay online until network connected) with `#define DEEPSLEEP_NETWORK_TIMEOUT 0`.
 If MQTT or NTP does not work the TELEPERIOD will execute anyhow and send the device to deepsleep afterwards.
 A wrong NTP will result in wrong timestamp send to MQTT.
 A missing MQTT connection will avoid any send.

+Another method to send the device into deepsleep after start is creating a rule like the one below.
+In this case the timeout can be configured online and changed.
 ```console
 Rule1
   ON Dimmer#Boot DO RuleTimer1 30 ENDON